enginebeast/Drones/README.md

 ### In the field
 - Static or dynamic obstacles
+- Wireless communication
+- Climate

 ### Software
 - Clear the roles of the drone program and the main control program

-### Other problems
-- Wireless communication
-- Climate